bendqh1/phccf/README.md

 A CMS-agnostic HTML-JavaScript-CSS-PHP simple contact form with Right To Left (RTL) support which allows appointment setting.

+This program requires a well configured local email server (such as Postfix to work; it redundents the need in a remote email server accessible by a proxy such as sSMTP)

+## Notes

-The user's email address should be setted at `contact_form.php`.
+* The user's email address should be setted at `contact_form.php`.

-I recommend double ensure that PHP files are not accessible by a browser, to prevent an hardcoded email address from being leaked to spambots.
+* I recommend double ensure that PHP files are not accessible by a browser, to prevent an hardcoded email address from being leaked to spambots.